Tide of opinion turns against Russia in Ukraine's east

 His followers chant “come, Putin!” and wave Russian flags.
 On Monday they barricaded lawmakers into the building and demanded they pass a bill calling for a referendum on regional autonomy.
 The lawmakers passed a bill calling for a “referendum”, but to the chagrin of the pro-Moscow protesters it made no mention of what question would be asked or when.

-Nevertheless, the pro-Moscow demonstrations have also attracted many local sympathizers in a region with longstanding grievances towards Kiev, where there was genuine alarm at the uprising that toppled native son Yanukovich.
+Nevertheless, the pro-Moscow demonstrations have also attracted many local sympathisers in a region with longstanding grievances towards Kiev, where there was genuine alarm at the uprising that toppled native son Yanukovich.

 “I support these (pro-Russian) meetings, because I want the city to resolve its difficult questions by itself, independently of the central authorities,” said Olga, a law student.